Are you a school administrator? Yes No x to close

 Non-Medical Patient Care Careers

+NurseJournal.org says a variety of healthcare degrees or certificates "lead to fulfilling careers helping patients and colleagues, managing, teaching, and more."
+Not all healthcare certifications involve clinical work, "Students passionate about healthcare can enter the field without clinical components focused on direct patient care."
 If needles make you nervous and broken bones make you balk, then a career in the patient care field may seem out of reach.
 However, there are a surprising number of non-medical patient care careers to choose from where you can work directly with patients and have a positive impact on their health.
-If you enjoy helping people live a healthy life but are not interesting in the traditional medical fields of patient care such as nursing and radiology, there are many non-medical patient care careers to explore including:
+If you enjoy helping people live a healthy life but are not interested in the traditional medical fields of patient care such as nursing and radiology, there are many non-medical patient care careers to explore, including:

 • Wellness support